 Activities: Check out the Red Wing Arts gallery or Artisan Collective for a taste of local culture, or visit the Red Wing Shoes flagship store and museum.
 For artists, the Anderson Center at Tower View is a national landmark with a sculpture garden, permanent collection of art, and studio classes.

-Shopping: It is the end days for local legend Red Wing Stoneware & Pottery, but some inventory is still left.
-Check the website for details.
-Stop by Duluth Trading Co. for quality goods or hunt for your next best bargain at Box Rud’s Consignment.
-Fairtrade Books will satisfy your inner bookworm, and you can spend hours browsing the stacks.
+Shopping: Stop by Duluth Trading Co. for quality goods or hunt for your next best bargain at Boxrud’s Consignment.
+Fair Trade Books will satisfy your inner bookworm, and you can spend hours browsing the stacks.

-Food: Try Bev’s Cafe, the oldest restaurant in town; Kelly’s Tap House, which offers a full menu ranging from burgers to pizza to appetizers; Mandy’s Coffee & Cafe for a fresh cup; or Stockholm Pie’s Pie Plate Café & Coffee for some of the state’s best pies.
+Food: Hanisch Bakery is a must.
+Try Bev’s Cafe, the oldest restaurant in town; Kelly’s Tap House, which offers a full menu ranging from burgers to pizza to appetizers; Mandy’s Coffee & Cafe for a fresh cup; or Stockholm Pie’s Pie Plate Café & Coffee for some of the state’s best pies.

 Rated as one of the “Top 10 Prettiest Towns” by Forbes magazine, Stillwater was named after the calm waters of the St. Croix River.
 It’s one of the oldest towns in Minnesota but still remains up-to-date and modern, with tons to keep you busy.

-Activities: For kids and creative types, check out one of Sawdust Savvy’s DIY, instructor-led workshops or pop into Kari’s Create & Paint Studio, a walk-in studio where you can paint your own canvas or pottery.
-Walk down the historic Main Street or check out the Washington County courthouse, the state’s oldest.
+Activities: For kids and creative types, pop into Kari’s Create & Paint Studio, a walk-in studio where you can paint your own canvas or pottery.
+Walk down the historic Main Street or check out the Washington County Courthouse, the state’s oldest.
 Want to get outside?
-Visit Pioneer Park or Lowell Park for great views, or walk the Stillwater or St. Croix Loop trails.
+Visit Pioneer Park or Lowell Park for great views, experience the remodeled Stillwater Lift Bridge, or bike the Stillwater or St. Croix Loop trails.

 Shopping: For outdoor gear, visit 45 Degrees.
 Homegoods?
 Check out Al Fresco Casual Living for Home & Garden.
 Clothing?
-Try Britta’s Boutique and Betty June’s for women’s fashion or Matt & Nate for men’s clothing.
-Blackletter Books or the Minnesota Made Store, a shop devoted entirely to locally produced goods, are also places to find something unique.
+Try Britta’s Boutique and Betty June’s for women’s fashion.
+Black Letter Books or the Minnesota Made store, a shop devoted entirely to locally produced goods, are also places to find something unique.

 Food: Stop by Leo’s Grill & Malt Shop for a great meal and retro décor, Chilkhoot Café and Cyclery for good bites (and stroll through their bike shop while you’re there), or LoLo American Kitchen for more upscale eats.
 Newer spots to try include Lolito, Feller, and MatchStick.